Skip to content

 Deeds in Massachusetts include the following information:

-- Considerations - The document specifies the purchase price of consideration for the property.
+• Considerations - The document specifies the purchase price of consideration for the poetry.

 An encumbrance is when someone who is not the owner makes a claim against a particular piece of property.
 They can affect transfers and sales of the property.
 The most common types are mortgages, liens, and easements.